Peltor Alert M2RX7P3E201 - Headphones 3M - Free user manual and instructions

 Do not dispose of your product as unsorted municipal waste!

-8. REMOIVING/ REPLACING EAR CUSHIONS
+8. REMOVING/REPLACING EAR CUSHIONS

 (E:1-3) Slide your fingers under the edge of the ear cushion and pull straight out.
 Insert a new ear cushion by pressing until it snaps into place.